 What is Eczema

-What causes Eczema?
+What causes eczema?

 What are the symptoms of Eczema?

-Is Eczema contagious?
+Is eczema contagious?

-This injury can allow bacteria or fungus that live on the surface of the skin to invade the skin causing an infection.
+While Eczema is not contagious, it is still important to have your skin evaluated by a dermatologist if you are experiencing any symptoms.
+If an eczema flare-up is left untreated, you may continue to scratch so severely that you may injure the protective barrier of the skin.
+This injury can allow bacteria or fungus that lives on the surface of the skin to invade the skin and cause an infection.
 In the case of such a secondary infection, you may benefit from an antibiotic or antifungal treatment.
-Make an appointment today to get your itching under control.
+Make an Appointment today to get your itching under control.

 Is there a cure?

-Treatment options for Eczema
+Treatment options for eczema

+Allow our dermatologist, Dr. Parvin Shafa, to customize an eczema treatment that will suit your needs and lifestyle.
 Treatment may be as simple as proper moisturization, identifying and avoiding triggering factors through laboratory testing, lifestyle adjustments to manage stress and weather changes, Rx strength topical lotions and ointments, all the way to if needed light therapy.

-How can I prevent Eczema flare ups?
+How can I prevent eczema flare-ups?